 Let me say that again… You need to build a VERY STRONG rapport with your Affiliate Manager.

 Let that sink in…

-Yes, there are times when your affiliate managers will not live up to your expectations.
+Yes, there are going to be times when your affiliate manager doesn’t live up to your expectations.
 And you know what?
-You may even feel it’s not worth the hassle to deal with them any more.
+Sometimes you may even feel as if it’s not worth the hassle to deal with them anymore.

-While you have the right to take your business to another network, remember this: NEVER BURN BRIDGES.
+While you have the right to take your business to another network, always remember: NEVER BURN BRIDGES.

-Affiliate Managers you have good relationships with will help you tell which offers are best for you, right now.
+Affiliate Managers that you have a good relationship with will help guide you towards the offers that are best for you right now.